josefigueredo/propify-challenge/Challenge.md

 In order to go bottom up from repo to controller I will make the changes that needs to be done (mono/flux everything).
 The annotated controller part will be on other step.

+# Step 5
+Annotate the controller with the right verb, params and req bodies.

+# Step 6
+Add swagger for easier manual testing.
+Manually test every operation and debug.